After-Shock/Cloudbox-wiki/FAQ.md

   ARM is not supported.

-## Unrar module fails to install during the Common Role step?
+## Unrar module fails to install during the Common Role step

   1. Edit the Common Task role: